coreybutler/clifirst/README.md

 # CLI First Strategy

-This repo houses materials and examples from my OpenJS World 2020 talk, **The Benefits of a "CLI First" Strategy**.
+This repo houses materials and examples from my OpenJS World 2020 talk, **The Benefits of a "CLI First" Strategy** on June 24th, 2020 (12:10-12:40 CDT).

 I'll provide a link to the video here when it becomes available.